reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 In typical use, the most common messages by far are `onNext`.
 The overhead per message is typically 1 byte (message code) +  1-2 bytes (subscriber id) + 1-3 bytes (payload length) = 3-6 bytes total.
 When the message type is very small (e.g. an int), the overhead can be 100% or more.

-To reduce the overhead, the publisher can optionally declare that all stream elements will have a fixed size by setting the `subscribed.elementSize` field to a value greater than zero:
+To reduce the overhead, the publisher can optionally declare that all stream elements will have a fixed size by setting the `onSubscribe.elementSize` field to a value greater than zero:

-    <-- subscribed(subscriber: Id, elementSize: varint)
+    <-- onSubscribe(subscriber: Id, elementSize: varint)

 The publisher can then send not just `onNext` messages but also `onNextPacked` messages: